talonframework/talon/README.md

 The new Talon architecture is under very active development.
 So, expect significant changes as we explore architectural and feature ideas.

 Before starting to work on anything, please have a quick conversation with @smpallen99 on the relevant issue on [talonframework/talon](https://github.com/talonframework/talon/issues).
 If an issues does not exist, please create one.
-For realtime discussions, @smpallen99 can be reached on:

-* #talon channel in https://chat.spallen.com (preferred - my own Phoenix chat app)
-* #exadmin channel in Elixir's slack team
-* skype `wedge99` (one-on-one voice/video)

 Please review [CONTRIUBITING](CONTRIBUTING.md) and [CODE OF CONDUCT](CODE_OF_CONDUCT.md) for additional information.

 ## License

-`talon` is Copyright (c) 2017-2018 Bracket7, LLC and 2017 E-MetroTel
+`talon` is Copyright (c) 2017-2018 Bracket7, LLC and E-MetroTel

 The source code is released under the MIT License.